Cimpoca-Bogdan/Manual-Testing-Jira-Todoist/manual_testing_jira_todoist.md

 <h3>1.6.
 Test Execution </h3>

-Test cases are executed on the created test Cycle summary: **(inserati aici numele cycle-ului pe care l-ati creat)**
+Test cases are executed on the created test Cycle summar

-Bugs have been created based on the failed tests.
-The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**
+No bugs were identified during this cycle, as all test cases were executed successfully with a Pass status.

-The following is a summary of the bugs that have been found **(inserati o lista cu titlurile bug-urilor identificate impreuna cu prioritatea si severitatea fiecaruia)**
+Since no failed tests or bugs were identified, there are no bug reports to address or prioritize.
+The system's functionalities (task creation, task completion, and recurring tasks) performed as expected and aligned with the requirements.

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.